tableau/hyper-db/website/docs/index.md

 and is available for Windows, macOS and Linux.
 It can be used both in the cloud as well as on small consumer-grade laptops.

-More details on the supported platforms and hardware requirements can be found in the [Installation instructions](installation)
+More details on the supported platforms and hardware requirements can be found in the [Installation instructions](installation).